grayerbeard/energyMaster/README.md

 ## Step 3: Configure energyMaster software
-I did not need to add additional PZEM modules (see BruceHobbies version below about that)) so my configure commands wer as follows:,
+I did not need to add additional PZEM modules (see BruceHobbies version below about that)) so my configure commands wer as follows:, This is editing lines in the "eneregyMaster.py" python file.
+I left this as below for first run and the software worked OK without having to make any changes.

-    chanNames = ["WMIS Power"]
+   chanNames = ["Device1","Device2","Device3","Device4"]
     chanPorts = ["/dev/ttyUSB0", "/dev/ttyUSB1", "/dev/ttyUSB2", "/dev/ttyUSB3"]   # One entry per chanName[]
     chanAddrs = [0x01, 0x01, 0x01, 0x01]                                           # One entry per chanName[]
-    chanOnThresholds = [5, 20, 20, 20]                                 # Watts, with one entry per chanName[]
+    chanOnThresholds = [0.5, 0.5, 0.5, 0.5]                                 # Watts, with one entry per chanName[]

 To change the sample interval or logging interval modify these lines.
+This also means

     # Timing parameters
     tInterval = 0.5    # time interval in seconds between measuring current